aashishtamsya/Kotlin-for-Swift-Developers/README.md

 ### Data Types

-n Kotlin, everything is an object in the sense that we can call member functions and properties on any variable.
+In Kotlin, everything is an object in the sense that we can call member functions and properties on any variable.
 Some types are built-in, because their implementation is optimized, but to the user they look like ordinary classes.
-In this section we describe most of these types: numbers, characters, booleans and arrays.

 - [Source Code](/src/DataTypes.kt)